AlanChen4/beatcode/README.txt

 Rachel Qian: Connected the TODO list to submissions, re-wrote logic in SQL

-Alice Wu: Created doughnut chart that displays problems completed by category on homepage
+Alice Wu: Created doughnut chart that displays problems completed by category on homepage, created card that shows strongest and weakest categories

 Sean Li: Worked on the Leetcode scraper with Alan; worked on the TODO list feature